kpa28-git/help-house/README.md

 # General
 Houses helpful concise information primarily about GNU/Linux, POSIX, and related topics arranged in a flat layout.
 The intent is for a set of concise and practical help files as a supplement to primary resources (ie man pages).

-[This shellscript in my scripts repo](https://github.com/kpatel28/scripts/blob/master/mantools/hh), is a basic example of how this repo could be used to augment a terminal based workflow.
+[This shellscript in my scripts repo](https://github.com/kevindirect/scripts/blob/master/mantools/hh), is a basic example of how this repo could be used to augment a terminal based workflow.

 I started this a while ago.
-It is fairly incomplete but we'll see if it grows, not making promises.
-Look at the TODO.md to see the state of things.
+It is fairly incomplete but we'll see if it grows, not making promises yet.

+# Todo
+## Mature
+* linux-fhs
+* package-managers_conda
+* package-managers_pacman+yay
+* package-managers_pip

+## Started
+* networking
+* shell_bash
+* shell_posix
+* text-editors_vim

+## Empty
+* shell_xonsh

 # Guidelines and Structure
 ## Topics